denoland/fresh/docs/getting-started/form-submissions.md

 Forms are a common mechanism for letting users interact with applications.
 In the last few years it has become more and more common for web applications to move form submission entirely to the client.
-This is can have useful properties for interactivity, but it is much worse for resiliency and user experience as a whole.
+This can have useful properties for interactivity, but it is much worse for resiliency and user experience as a whole.
 Browsers have great built in systems for form submission, revolving around the HTML `<form>` element.